JetBrains/teamcity-documentation/topics/build-results-page.md

 * Download the patch to your IDE.
 * Review the change in an [external change viewer](external-changes-viewer.md), if configured by the administrator.
   {product="tc"}

-You can select to view the modified files by checking the __Show files__ box.
-Clicking a filename opens the diff viewer.

 ## Build Log Tab